DuyguKeskek/mirca.github.io/_posts/2016-03-06-gsoc-astropy.md

 </p>

 <p style='text-align: justify;'>
-Primarily, my proposal concerns the problem of fitting point spread functions (PSF) to crowded fields (i. e., a image with a high density of sources so that many of them overlap with each other).
+Shortly, my proposal concerns the problem of fitting point spread functions (PSF) to crowded fields (i. e., a image with a high density of sources so that many of them overlap with each other).
 </p>

 <p style='text-align: justify;'>